Milstein-type Schemes for Hyperbolic SPDEs: Introduction

-As shown in \cite{CHJNW}, pathwise uniform error bounds can be obtained from pointwise ones via Hölder continuity of the $p$-th moment and the Kolmogorov--Chentsov theorem.
-However, for fixed integrability $p$ of the initial values, this decreases the convergence rate by $1/p$ in our setting \cite[Rem.~6.5]{KliobaVeraar24Rate}.
+As shown in \cite{CHJNW}, pathwise uniform error bounds can be derived from pointwise ones via Hölder continuity of the $p$-th moment and the Kolmogorov--Chentsov theorem.
+However, for fixed integrability $p$ of the initial values, this decreases the convergence rate by $1/p$ \cite[Rem.~6.5]{KliobaVeraar24Rate}.

-To render the above results applicable to an implementable numerical scheme for SPDEs, an additional spatial discretization is required.
-As the main findings of the present work concern the temporal discretization, we refer the interested reader to the literature on space discretization, e.g. via spectral Galerkin methods as in our numerical simulation or \cite{JentzenRoeckner15_Milstein, KamBlo}, finite differences \cite{CQS16, GyMi09}, finite elements \cite{CLS13, KLP20} or a discontinuous Galerkin approach \cite{BLM21, HHS22}.
+To render the above results applicable to an implementable numerical scheme for SPDEs, a spatial discretization is required.
+As the main findings of the present work concern the temporal discretization, we refer the interested reader to the literature on space discretization, e.g.\ via spectral Galerkin methods as in our numerical simulation or \cite{JentzenRoeckner15_Milstein, KamBlo}, finite differences \cite{CQS16, GyMi09}, finite elements~\cite{CLS13, KLP20} or a discontinuous Galerkin approach \cite{BLM21, HHS22}.

 For nonlinear Nemytskii operators $F$ and $G$, the linear growth condition on $Y$ limits one's choice of $Y$ to $H^1$, prohibiting optimal convergence rates for second order equations with Nemytskii-type nonlinearities.
-Relaxing the framework to allow for polynomial growth on $Y$ would resolve this shortcoming.
-Optimal rates can be achieved for non-Nemytskii nonlinearities (cf. Subsection \ref{subsec:schroedingerConv}).
+However, optimal rates can be achieved for some non-Nemytskii nonlinearities (cf.~Subsection~\ref{subsec:schroedingerConv}).
+Relaxing the framework to allow for polynomial growth on $Y$ would overcome this restriction and is left for future work.
 The analysis of the Milstein scheme in the globally Lipschitz setting constitutes a first step towards treating locally Lipschitz nonlinearities, which occur more frequently in model equations.
 A systematic error analysis of uniform strong errors for rational schemes in the locally Lipschitz setting would then provide a natural starting point for the analysis of Milstein schemes, both of which remain open.

-\subsubsection{Method of proof}
+\subsection{Method of proof}

 We extend Kato's framework \cite{Kato75}, which was first used for SPDEs in \cite{KliobaVeraar24Rate}, to systematically treat hyperbolic problems beyond convergence rate $1/2$.
 This entails working with a pair of Hilbert spaces $Y\hra X$ such that $F$ and $G$ in \eqref{eq:introSEE} are, as in Theorem \ref{thm:intro}, Lipschitz continuous on $X$ and of linear growth on $Y$.
 Lipschitz continuity on higher order Sobolev spaces typically fails for Nemytskii operators and is thus not assumed.
 Although some parabolic equations are covered by the Kato setting, alternative approaches based on regularisation phenomena yield better results.
 Consequently, we focus on hyperbolic problems.